mawiseman/Superman-tmTheme/README.md

 Superman-tmTheme
 ================

-Superman theme based of the Visual Studio theme of the same name https://studiostyl.es/schemes/superman
+Sublime Superman theme based of the Visual Studio theme of the same name

+https://studiostyl.es/schemes/superman